1nj3ct0rrr/Text2Speech/ReadMe.md

 - Text2Speech.pdf:

-  This is a clear print of the notebook!
+  This is a clear print of the notebook

 And you can see the [notebook live on Colab](https://colab.research.google.com/drive/1iBJmwcK_XeHHPS4Tko2mxY5JyXob8I-D?usp=sharing)

+To know what packages you need to install, you can go to a file and see the packages used